The Lafforgue variety and irreducibility of induced representations: Abstract

 \section{Abstract}

-We construct the Lafforgue variety, an affine variety parametrizing the simple modules of a non-commutative algebra $R$ for which the center $Z(R)$ is finitely generated and $R$ is finite as a $Z(R)$-module.
-Using our construction in the case of Hecke algebras, we provide a characterization for irreducibility of induced representations via the vanishing of a generalized discriminant.
-We explicitly compute this discriminant in the case of an Iwahori-Hecke algebra.
-We construct well-behaved maps from the Lafforgue variety to Solleveld's extended quotient and in the case $R$ is a complex finite type algebra to the primitive ideal spectrum.
+We construct the Lafforgue variety, an affine scheme equipped with an open dense subscheme parametrizing the simple modules of a non-commutative unital algebra $R$ over any field $k$, provided that the center $Z(R)$ is finitely generated and $R$ is finitely generated as a $Z(R)$-module.
+Our main technical tool is a generalization of the Hilbert scheme for non-commutative algebras, which may be of independent interest.

+Applying our construction in the case of Hecke algebras of Bernstein components, we derive a characterization for the irreducibility of induced representations in terms of the vanishing of a generalized discriminant on the Bernstein variety.
+We explicitly compute the discriminant in the case of an Iwahori-Hecke algebra of a split reductive $p$-adic group.